 But what happens if you forget the annual MOT?

-To avoid all the hassel, use our online MOT booking tool below and get your car's MOT done at your convinent time
+To avoid all the hassle, use our online MOT booking tool below and get your car's MOT done at your convenient time

 Not having a valid MOT will also invalidate your insurance, so if you have an accident you won’t be covered and costs could escalate.
 Now that all MOT records are computerised, police number plate recognition cameras can easily check whether your car has a current test certificate.
 Read more information about MOT Certificates here